wescale/k8s-advanced-training/install-your-cluster/step-2/README.md

 ## IngressController

-Look at the resources deployed on the `ingress-nginx` namespace.
+Inside the `kube-system` namespace, look at the resources related to `ingress-nginx`.

 Examine the DaemonSet to answer the following questions: